Neovim as External Editor for Godot

 GodotDeleteBreakpoints deletes all breakpoints lines in the current buffer.

 GodotFindBreakpoints finds all breakpoints in the current project.
+GodotTranslators adds a comment to the end of the line, for translation comments.

 Now its possible to write, delete and search breakpoints within Neovim with simple keymaps.